-≥ 50% of its pipeline programs and products on the market are aimed at treating diseases with a high unmet medical need
+≥ 50% of its pipeline programs and products on the market are aimed at treating diseases with a high unmet medical need.

-If a company qualifies, then the actual % of pipeline programs and/or products on the market addressing a high unmet medical need will be used in the calculation of how much of fund's AUM is contributing to this characteristic, proportionate to that company's weight in the portfolio.
+If a company qualifies, then the actual percentage of pipeline programs and/or products on the market addressing a high unmet medical need will be used in the calculation of how much of the fund AUM is contributing to this goal, proportionate to that company's weight in the portfolio.

-If a company does not qualify, then it counts for 0% to the fund's calculation of AUM contribution to the high unmet need goal.
+If a company does not qualify, then it counts for 0% to the fund's contribution to the high unmet need goal.